NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Quadrant

-add definition here!
+define me!

-> quota
+> Quota

-add definition here!
+define me!

 > R

 A programming language

 > RAID

 Redundant Array of Independent Discs.
 A way of putting together disc storage that provides a degree of recoverability in the event of the loss of disc media.
 1

 > RDA

 Research Data Australia - A project of ANDS.

 > RDP

    Microsoft's Remote Desktop Protocol.

 > RDSI

 Research Data Storage Infrastructure - A organization / project funding the provision of storage for "research data collections" to the Australian academic community.

-> reboot
+> Reboot

-add definition here!
+define me!

-> rebuild
+> Rebuild

-add definition here!
+define me!

 > ReDBox

-add definition here!
+define me!

 > Redhat Inc

 A leading open source software vendor that produces RHEL and Fedora, as well as other software products.
-1

 > ReDS

 RDSI terminology - Research Data Storage.
-1

-> replica
+> Replica

 A copy of (say) a file or collection.

-> replication
+> Replication

 A process for creating or updating a replica.

-> rescue
+> Rescue

 As system administration terminology: a procedure for recovering a system that won't boot properly.

-> As
+> Research Data Management

- OpenStack terminology: a function of Nova that provides a possible way of recovering a damaged instance.

-> research data management

 The topic / problem-space of storing and curating the data outputs of (academic) research.
 Aspects include safe storage, metadata, data publication, data discovery, access control & ethical considerations, provenance & audit, and long term archival considerations.

-> resize
+> Resize

-add definition here!
+define me!

 > REST / RESTful

 Representational state transfer (REST) is an architectural style for implementing web-based system.
 RESTful APIs are designed to be easy to use by both web browsers (e.g. from Javascript) and from stand-alone clients and servers.
 OpenStack APIs are RESTful.
 1

 > RESTful service

 A service that exposes RESTful APIs.

 > RHEL

 Redhat Enterprise Linux.
 The flagship product of RedHat Inc. RHEL distros are "paid-for-support" Linux aimed at the "enterprise computing" market.

 > RHEL family

 RHEL, CentOS and Scientific Linux.
 (Amazon Linux is pretty similar.)

 > RPM   Redhat Package Manager format.

-add definition here!
+define me!

 > rsync

 A standard Unix / Linux utility for incrementally copying changes between file trees; i.e. "synchronizing" them.

 > S3

-add definition here!
+define me!

 > SaaS

 Software as a Service.

 > Salt

-add definition here!
+define me!

 > Samba

 An open source reimplementation of the Windows fileserver technology; e.g. it can store Windows "shares" on Linux systems.

 > SAML

 Security Assertion Markup Language (SAML, pronounced sam-el) is an XML-based data format for exchanging authentication and authorization data between parties.
-1

 > Scientific Linux / SL Scientific Linux